On This Page

 Park Size: 93 hectares

 - Bring your own drinking water as potable water is not available in the park.
 All surface water must be boiled, filtered or treated before consumption.

 - Dogs must be kept on a leash and under control at all times to protect nesting birds and other wildlife.

 - History: Hemer Park was a gift from John and Violet Hemer of Cedar, BC in 1981.
 Homesteaded in 1860, the park still contains remains of the farmstead, offering a look at the region’s farming history.
 The Pacific Coal Company railway traveled along the shores of the lake; their abandoned right of way now forms a trail called Heritage Way.

 - Conservation: The forest is a mixture of coniferous and deciduous trees including second-growth Douglas fir, red alder and big-leaf maple.
 The marsh is an important wetland habitat that supports a wide diversity of specifics.
 Holden Lake is home to trout, minnows and sculpins.
 The lake is also one of only two lakes on Vancouver Island that contain the Pea Mouth Chubb.
 This fish spawns in the creek between the lake and the marsh at the end of April.

-- The Approved Master Plan for Hemer Provincial Park is available online in pdf format.
+The Approved Master Plan for Hemer Provincial Park

 Activities Available at this Park